UMBC-ACCL/cybersecurity_embeddings/README.md

 Download Cybersecurity embeddings
 -------------------------------------------
-Due to large size of the file, Cybersecurity embeddings are available at https://bit.ly/2Hf79XJ (or its longer version https://umbc.app.box.com/folder/48768537382 )
+Due to large size of the files, Cybersecurity embeddings are available at https://bit.ly/2Hf79XJ (or its longer version https://umbc.app.box.com/folder/48768537382 )